GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/turn-structure.md

 6.5.
 A player can concede the game at any time.
 If they do, they lose the game immediately.

-Note: For more detailed information on specific actions and their timing, please refer to the comprehensive rules document.
+Note: For more detailed information on specific actions and their timing, please refer to the [Player Actions](player-actions.md) section.
+For information on abilities and effects, see the [Abilities and Effects](abilities-and-effects.md) section.
+For details on game zones, refer to the [Game Zones](game-zones.md) section.